White Hole (Red Dwarf): Cultural references

 Rimmer references Napoleon as the historical figure that he'd like to go back and work with.
 He also cites Captain Oates and Scott's diary when defending his cowardice to relinquish his life.

 The episode references the seminal science fiction novel Flowers for Algernon by Daniel Keyes, as both include an experimental techniques which increases the intelligence of the patient by reducing their life span.
 Direct references include the IQ score of 68, which both Holly and the protagonist of Flowers for Algernon, Charlie, share.

-Rimmer says Lister is 'Steaming' because he has drunk too much alcohol preparing to play pool with planets and the White Hole.

-In the early 20th century South Wales, in the United Kingdom, banned the opening of public houses on a Sunday.
-However this did not apply to public houses across the Severn Estuary in England.

-Ferry boats would take people from South Wales to ports across the estuary, alcohol was drunk on the ferries and in England.
-These ferries were powered by steam engines, the restored 'Waverley' and "Balmoral' are examples.
-People returning from these trips were said to have been 'steaming' i.e drunk, hence the modern day usage.